khemraj-h/khemraj-h/README.md

 - 👯 I’m looking to collaborate on anything of interest
 - 🤔 I’m looking for help with frameworks
 - 💬 Ask me about anything.
-- ⚡ Fun fact: Love Space 🌌, Photography 📷, Technology 👨‍💻, Hiking 🥾
+- ⚡ Fun fact: Loves Space 🌌, Photography 📷, Technology 👨‍💻, Hiking 🥾, Anime 🍥

 ## 📈 Contribution Statistics